Part-DB/Part-DB-server/docs/api/intro.md

 To get plain JSON without any metadata or links, use the `Accept: application/json` header.

+Without an `Accept` header (e.g. when you call the endpoint in a browser), the API will return a HTML page with the documentation, so be sure to include the desired `Accept` header in your API requests.
+If you can not control the `Accept` header, you can add an `.json` or `.jsonld` suffix to the URL to enforce a JSON or JSON-LD response (e.g. `/api/parts.jsonld`).

 ## OpenAPI schema

 Part-DB provides a [OpenAPI](https://swagger.io/specification/) (formally Swagger) schema for the API under `/api/docs.json` (so `https://your-part-db.local/api/docs.json`).